 Makes sense right?

 Good.
 Because in order for this relationship to thrive, you will need both teams working on one centralized platform where all the important data is stored.
 This is where the automation software comes in.
 Integrating your CRM with the sales acceleration software brings more transparency for both teams to function smoothly.

 The buyer’s journey of today’s B2B customer has evolved quite a bit.
 So much so, that marketers must support salespeople through each stage of the sales cycle in order to nurture leads efficiently.
 As selling situations grow more complex, sales teams are relying on high-quality, marketing-produced content to help them close more deals.
 (Harvard Business Review).

 At the same time, salespeople provide valuable insights in the form of statistics gathered from their selling experience to support the content made by the marketing team.

 An automated workflow system makes it easier for both teams to work together.
 Just make sure to clarify the lead scoring, lead generation metrics, and service level agreements (SLAs) for everyone on board.
-Then, align the roles and organize the further steps that need to be taken in each point of contact.
+Then, align the roles and organize the further steps that need to be taken at each point of contact.

-A marketing qualified lead (MQL) that the marketing team has worked with and considers to be a good potential buyer can be transferred to a sales development representative (SDR), together will all the relevant data gathered about them.
+A marketing qualified lead (MQL) that the marketing team has worked with and considers to be a good potential buyer can be transferred to a sales development representative (SDR), together will all the relevant data collected about them.
 The SDR then can include the MQL in the sales inbound campaign.

-In the same way, a sales qualified lead (SQL) – a prospect that the sales team believes is almost ready to buy – can benefit from an email marketing campaign that provides additional information about the service or product of the company.
+In the same way, a sales-qualified lead (SQL) – a prospect that the sales team believes is almost ready to buy – can benefit from an email marketing campaign that provides additional information about the service or product of the company.